When does a physical system compute?: Theory and experiment in physics

-The physical system $P$ is not, in general, static: it undergoes its own evolution in the physical world, which we denote by $\mathcal{H}(P)$.
-The resultant physical system, after evolution, is $P^\prime$.
-We then have the situation shown in figure \ref{AL}(c).
-We now have the question about the relationship of $P^\prime$ to $M^\prime(P)$. $M^\prime(P)$ is the abstract description, probably mathematical, of how the theory $T$ thinks our physical system $P$ should have evolved.
-How do we tell if $T$ has got it right or not?
-To do this, we need some way to compare $P^\prime$ to $M^\prime(P)$.
-With only a modelling relation we cannot construct a physical system from $M^\prime(P)$ and compare it to $P^\prime$; however, we can construct a mathematical entity from $P^\prime$, using $R_M(T)$, and compare it to $M^\prime(P)$.
+We now have the situation at the abstract level given in figure \ref{AL}(a): a physical system $\p$ is given an abstract representation $m_\p$ by the modelling representation relation $\RT$.
+This is then evolved using the dynamics of theory $\theory$, $\see_\theory$, resulting in the abstract system $m^\prime_\p$, as shown in figure \ref{AL}(b).
+Now the physical system $\p$ is not, in general, static: it undergoes its own evolution in the physical world, $\mathbf{H}$.
+The resultant physical system, after evolution, is $\p^\prime$, as shown in figure \ref{AL}(c).
+We now have the question about the relationship of $\p^\prime$ to $m^\prime_\p$. $m^\prime_\p$ is the abstract description, probably mathematical, of how the theory $\theory$ thinks our physical system $\p$ should have evolved.
+How do we tell if $\theory$ has got it right or not?
+To do this, we need some way to compare $\p^\prime$ to $m^\prime_\p$.
+With only a modelling relation we cannot construct a physical system from $m^\prime_\p$ and compare it to $\p^\prime$; however, we can construct a mathematical entity from $\p^\prime$, using $\RT$, and compare it to $m^\prime_\p$.

-This gives us the situation in figure \ref{AL}(d): at the abstract level we now have the abstractly-evolved system $M^\prime(P)$ and the abstract representation of the physically-evolved system $M(P^\prime)$.
-Two abstract objects created by the same representation relation $R_M(T)$ can now be directly compared.
+This gives us the situation in figure \ref{AL}(d): at the abstract level we now have the abstractly-evolved system $m^\prime_\p$ and the abstract representation of the physically-evolved system $m_{\p^\prime}$.
+Two abstract objects created by the same representation relation $\RT$ can now be directly compared.